-Health Savings Accounts or Health Reimbursement Arrangements provide a means to help you pay out-of-pocket expenses (see page 74 for more details).

-Health Savings Accounts (HSA)

-By law, health savings accounts are available to members who are not enrolled in Medicare, cannot be claimed as a dependent on someone else's tax return, are not covered under their own, or their spouse's FSA, have not received VA benefits within the last three months, or do not have another health plan other than another high-deductible health plan.
-In 2007, for each month you are eligible for an HSA premium pass through, we will contribute to your HSA \$83.33 per month for a Self Only enrollment or \$166.66 per month for a Self and Family enrollment.
-In addition to our monthly contribution, you have the option to make additional tax-free contributions to your HSA, so long as total contributions do not exceed the limit established by law, which is \$1,000 for a Self Only enrollment or \$2,000 for a Self and Family enrollment.
-See maximum contribution information under Contributions/credits, Section 5 Savings.
+• PPO Preventive care Consumer Option covers preventive care services such as periodic health evaluations (e. g., annual physicals), screening services (e.g., mammograms), routine well-child care, child and adult immunizations, and disease management programs.
+These services are covered at 100% if you use a PPO provider and are fully described in Section 5 PPO Preventive care .
+You do not have to meet the deductible to receive these benefits.
+Non-PPO preventive care is not covered. • Traditional medical care After you have paid the Plan's deductible, we pay benefits under Traditional medical coverage described in Section 5.
+You pay a copayment for PPO services and 40% coinsurance for non-PPO services.
+Covered services include: Medical services and supplies provided by physicians and other health care professionals Surgical and anesthesia services provided by physicians and other health care professionals Hospital services, other facility or ambulance services Emergency services/accidents Mental health and substance abuse benefits Prescription drug benefits • Savings Health Savings Accounts or Health Reimbursement Arrangements provide a means to help you pay out-of-pocket expenses (see page xxx for more details).
+Health Savings Accounts (HSA) By law, health savings accounts are available to members who are not enrolled in Medicare, cannot be claimed as a dependent on someone else's tax return, are not covered under their own, or their spouse's FSA, have not received VA benefits within the last three months, or do not have another health plan other than another high-deductible health plan.
+In 2009, for each month you are eligible for an HSA premium pass through, we will contribute to your HSA \$70.41 per month for a Self Only enrollment or \$140.83 per month for a Self and Family enrollment.
+In addition to our monthly contribution, you have the option to make additional tax-free contributions to your HSA, so long as total contributions do not exceed the limit established by law, which is \$3,000 for a Self Only enrollment or \$5,950 for a Self and Family enrollment.
+See maximum contribution information under Contributions/credits , Section 5 Savings.
 You can use funds in your HSA to help pay your Plan deductible.
 You own your HSA, so the funds can go with you if you happen to change plans or employment.